netscaler/netscaler-helm-charts/examples/servicegraph/README.md

 **Note:**
 > The system user account would have privileges based on the command policy that you define.

-To create the system user account, do the following:
+To create the system user account, perform the following:

  1. Log on to the Citrix ADC appliance.
-Perform the following:
  2. Use an SSH client, such as PuTTy, to open an SSH connection to the Citrix ADC appliance.
  3. Log on to the appliance by using the administrator credentials.
  4. Create the system user account using the following command: